LukeHackett/ocp-study-examples/chapter-3/README.md

 ### Generic Methods

 Generic methods can be used on `static` and `non-static` methods, and are often used on static methods since they aren't part of an instance that can declare the type.
+Before the return type, we declare the formal type of generic parameters.

 ```java
 public static <T> void sink() {  }